Wildcats vs. Wildcats: Second Round Betting Trends, Record ATS, Home/Road Splits

 Kentucky Betting Records & Stats

-- Kentucky has an average point total of 142.2 in its contests this year, 3.3 fewer points than this game's over/under.
+- Kentucky has had an average of 142.2 points in its games this season, 2.3 fewer than this matchup's total.

 Kentucky vs. Kansas State Over/Under Stats